teaql/teaql-quick-start/quick-start/function-patten.md

     Input name of the kid you want to register.
 Just like this.
     ![](images/FP-5.png)

-3. If the response body is like the picture above, that
+3. If the response body is like the picture above, that means you succeed.